Plan a Cruise My Trips Port Guides Featured Cruises

 Motuara Island

-A predator-free island sanctuary in the Marlborough Sounds, home to rare native birds like the South Island saddleback and little spotted kiwi.
-Visitors can walk to a lookout for stunning views and experience New Zealand's unique wildlife up close.
+Discover a predator-free island sanctuary, home to rare native birds like the South Island saddleback and little spotted kiwi.
+Visitors can enjoy scenic walking trails and stunning panoramic views.

 Dolphin Watching & Swimming Tours